 What else should I consider about alternative home accommodation cover?

-Think about your possessions too.
-Storing them could be expensive.
-So, make sure you know what your policy will cover if you have to store your possessions while anydamage is being put right.
+Storing any undamaged possessions could be expensive.
+Make sure you know what your policy will cover if you have to put belongings in storage while any damage is being fixed.